 The IVHQ Morocco program begins on the first and third Mondays of each month.
 Volunteers can choose to volunteer for a duration ranging from one week to six months.

 MOROCCO VOLUNTEER REQUIREMENTS

 Volunteers must be 18 years or older on the program start date and have at least a high school education.
-Volunteers who wish to participate on the Ramadan Program do not need to be practising Muslims, however they are required to observe Ramadan customs while in Morocco.
+Volunteers who wish to participate on the Ramadan Program do not need to be practicing Muslims, however they are required to observe Ramadan customs while in Morocco.
 All volunteers must provide a criminal background check to IVHQ partner staff on arrival in Morocco.

 Arabic and French are NOT prerequisites for the IVHQ Morocco program, however on certain placements the volunteer work will be restricted for those with limited Arabic and/or French.
 Teaching English volunteers must be fluent in English and Teaching French volunteers must be fluent in French.
 Volunteers on the Working with Women project must have an intermediate level of French or Arabic.
 Volunteers can take advantage of Arabic and French lessons offered exclusively to IVHQ volunteers by our program staff in Morocco.

 MOROCCO VOLUNTEER PROJECT DESCRIPTIONS

 TEACHING ENGLISH OR TEACHING FRENCH